skycoin/skybian/.github/ISSUE_TEMPLATE/bug_report.md

 **Steps to Reproduce**
 Steps to reproduce the behavior:

-1. Go to '...'
-2. Run '....'
-3. Write data to '....'
-4. See error

 **Actual behavior**
 Explain the failure modes and effects, everything indicating the existence of the bug.
 If applicable, add logs or screenshots of the bug.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Additional context**
 Add any other context about the problem here.

-**Possible implementation**
-Hints to fix the bug.